Ankush523/CoLab/README.md

 - Scheduling and Meeting: Developers can schedule calls directly through the platform, selecting convenient times for both parties.
 Integration with calendar services to send reminders and updates about scheduled meetings.

-- Collaborative Problem-Solving: In-meeting shared editor where developers can collaboratively write, debug, and test code in real-time.
+- Collaborative Problem-Solving: In-meeting shared editor through which developers can collaboratively write, debug, and test code in real-time.
 Support for multiple programming languages and real-time synchronization to ensure a smooth collaborative experience.
 Video and audio call integration within the meeting room to facilitate effective communication.

 ## How it's made